Klika-Tech/tm4j_reporter_pytest/README.md

 Please note that if you use tm4j_r fixture you won't be able to run the test without enabling plugin `--tm4j`

 ## How to run
 Finally we're ready to run our test(s) with reporting to TM4J.
 It is simple as just run pytest with `--tm4j` option
+`--tm4j-no-publish` flag can be used if you don't want to publish your execution results to TM4J

 ```bash
 pytest --tm4j